-With the impact of the coronavirus being felt across the world and in each of our lives, we've pulled together a list of resources and support currently available to professionals in our creative sector, as well as links to the latest UK Government and NHS advice.
+With the impact of the coronavirus being felt across the world, and in each of our lives, we've compiled a list of resources and support currently available to professionals across our creative sectors, as well as links to the latest advice from the UK Government and NHS.

-We will update this page regularly, save it to your bookmarks and come back again.
-If you’d like to recommend any websites or articles for us to include, please email them to [email protected].
+We'll endeavour to update this page regularly; save it to your bookmarks and come back again.
+If you want to recommend a good website or article to include here, please email it over to [email protected].